bcokert/psched-main/README.md

 ![Screenshot of Main Page](Main Interface.png "Main Page")

-The main server never posts messages, just schedules them.
-They are queued on the dispatcher server, which will later post them to the main server via a backend api.
+The main server posts messages, but the user is not able to do it via a standard interface.
+Instead they just schedule them.
+They are queued on the dispatcher server, which will later ask the main server to post them to the via a POST request.
 The time displayed on a post is not the scheduled time, but the post time.